-8.-(1) Sub-paragraph (2) applies if it appears to the Public Guardian that -
+- 9.-(1) Sub-paragraph (2) applies if it appears to the Public Guardian that - (a) there is a deputy appointed by the court for the donor; and

-- (a) there is a deputy appointed by the court for the donor; and - (b) the powers conferred on the deputy would, if the instrument were registered, to any extent conflict with the powers conferred on the attorney.

-(2) The Public Guardian must not register the instrument unless the court directs the Public Guardian to do so.
+- (b) the powers conferred on the deputy would, if the instrument were registered, to any extent conflict with the powers conferred on the attorney. - (2) The Public Guardian must not register the instrument unless the court directs him or her to do so.